crhrabal/fsg-github-demo/README.md

   - Local vs Web-based

-    - git clone https://www.github.com/username/reponame - You can clone this repo to your local machine, and work             locally or on the web.
+    - git clone https://www.github.com/username/reponame - You can clone this repo to your local machine, and work             locally.

+    - Once you create a repo, you can add/edit files, folders on the web as well.

     - You can push back to github from both.